My Work

 Volunteering

-I have volunteered as a docent at the National Museum of American History for the past three years.
+While living in D.C., I volunteered as a docent at the National Museum of American History for over four years.

-There I engage visitors of all backgrounds on several topics of American history.
-This means occasionally dealing with difficult topics, but always maintaining a calm and respectful demeanor.
+There I engaged visitors of all backgrounds on topics of American history.
+This means making the complicated, complex aspects of our story approachable.